Booookkkkkssss/books_main/README.md

 **Further Questions:**
 * a.
 How many are books successful and not successful?
 0.48% were found to be successful in our dataset.
 * b.
-Which authors are having the most success?
+Which authors had had the most NYT success?
 J.D.
 Robb, Stephen King and Rick Riordan topped the list.
 * c.
 The max rating for bestseller books is 4.76, while the average rating for bestsellers was 4.10.
 In unsuccessful books, the average score was 4.00, but the max rating was 4.8.
 * d.
 What was the distribution of summary sentiment scores based on review count?
     - For bestsellers, books with a very positive sentiment score had the highest number of reviews, followed by books with a positive sentiment score.